oguzbilgic/tiri/README.md

 ## Usage

 Pipe list of files to tiri to display them in a merged tree format.
-For example for code reviews `git diff` can be piped:
+For example for code reviews `git diff` can be piped to see the list of files updated in a given feature branch since `master`:

 ```
-$ git diff master... | tiri
+$ git diff master... --name-only | tiri
 └─ ./
   ├─ package.json
   └─ src/main/